Responding to Covid-19

 Digital Signatures Policy

-As part of NZ On Air’s move towards becoming a paperless administration, we are now digitally signing NZ On Air Scripted, Factual & Platform Funding agreements.
+As part of NZ On Air’s move towards becoming a paperless administration, we are now digitally signing NZ On Air Scripted, Factual and Platform Funding agreements.

 We release funding in stages, or drawdowns, which are agreed during the contract negotiations (see “Default Drawdown Schedules” in Production above).

-After the first payment, producers must meet agreed milestones and provide reports on progress to receive further drawdowns.
+After the first payment, kaiwhakaputa must meet agreed milestones and provide reports on progress to receive further drawdowns.

 See below for further information on what to include in your reports to NZ On Air.

-All invoices and reports should be addressed to Lisa at email@example.com and must be received by 5pm Monday in order to be paid by the Thursday of the same working week.
+All invoices and reports should be addressed to Adam at firstname.lastname@example.org and must be received by 5pm Monday in order to be paid by the Thursday of the same working week.

 Public Interest Journalism funding recipients have a different recipient and cost reporting template, this can be found on the Journalism page here.